-Children who have SEND needs are supported through the use of either a Monitoring of Needs form, an Outcome Support Plan or an Education and Healthcare Plan.
+Children who have SEND needs are supported through the use of either a Personal Care Plan (PCP), an Additional Support Plan (ASP) or an Education and Healthcare Plan (EHCP).

-Monitoring of Needs forms and Outcome Support Plans are written by the class teacher and detail the support the pupil will receive within school to enhance their development and support their learning.
-Most provision, equipment and facilities on these maps will be devised by the class teacher and their team within the classroom.
-For a small group of pupils, this provision may need to be supported by the SENDCO who may need to involve other agencies in developing class teaching techniques etc.
+Personal Care Plans and Additional Support Plans are written by the class teacher and detail the support the pupil will receive within the school to enhance their development and support their learning.
+Most provision, equipment and facilities on these plans will be devised by the class teacher and their team within the classroom.
+For a small group of pupils, this provision may need to be supported by the SENCDO who may need to involve other agencies in developing class teaching techniques etc.

-Any child who is on the SEND register at Gayton Primary School will also have a One Page Profile to accompany their targets.
+Any child who is on the SEND register at Gayton Primary School will have a One Page Profile incorporated into their plan to accompany their targets.
 This will help to support the child in any setting, with any adult that may work with them, and the information is gathered from parents, peers and the school when it is prepared.

-For pupils with a medical condition, an individual health care plan (IHCP) may need to be written to guide staff about how to manage these pupils' needs.
-Other pupils with more complex medical conditions may need to have a plan written that involves medical agencies as well attending the meeting.
+For pupils with a medical condition, an Individual Health Care Plan (IHCP) may need to be written to guide staff about how to manage these pupils' needs.
+Other pupils with more complex medical conditions may need to have a plan written that involves medical agencies as well as attending the meeting.
 If additional equipment is needed to support medical needs within school, this would be detailed at these meetings and provided by the medical team.
 Gayton also has a small designated medical/disabled facility that these pupils may use.

-If pupils' difficulties go beyond our school's expertise, further advice may be sought from the local authority.
+If pupils' difficulties go beyond the school's expertise, further advice may be sought from the Local Authority.
 This is a longer process and may take up to twenty weeks to complete.
-For children requiring additional funding there are now two options offered by Wirral Borough Council - Pupil Funding Agreement (PFA) or Education and Healthcare Plan (EHCP).
+For children requiring additional funding, there are now two options offered by Wirral Borough Council - Pupil Funding Agreement (PFA) or Education and Health Care Plan (EHCP).
 If a pupil obtains a PFA, they would continue to be educated at Gayton.
 If an EHCP is given, the Local Authority would look at their facilities within the borough and decide on the most appropriate school to support a pupil - this may be Gayton or at a specialised base or school.
 For both a PFA and an EHCP pupil, parents/carers, schools and other agencies need to work together to achieve a productive outcome.